 Section 18-151.
 Interim Housing.
-As a condition of receiving a rental unit registration, the registration holder agrees that in the event that the registration is denied, suspended, revoked, or not renewed due to the action or inaction of the registration holder or registration holder's agent, representative, employee or lessee, all tenants or sub-tenants of the residential rental unit shall be provided, at the registration holder's expense, suitable interim housing approved by the City.
-The registration holder shall provide such interim housing until the registration for the unit is restored or until the end of the lease term, whichever occurs first.
-Failure of the registration holder to provide and/or pay for such interim housing shall be grounds for suspension of all rental unit registrations the registration holder has in the City.
+As a condition of receiving a rental unit registration, the registration holder agrees that in the event that the registration is denied, suspended, revoked, or not renewed due to the action or inaction of the registration holder or registration holder sagent, representative, employee or lessee, all tenants or sub-tenants of the residential rental unit shall be provided, at the registration holder separate sagent, suitable interim housing approved by the City after notice to the registration holder from the City and the expiration of a reasonable time agreed upon by the City for the registration holder to cure.
+The registration holder shall provide such interim housing until the registration for the unit is restored or until the end of the lease or agreement term, whichever occurs first.
+Failure of the registration holder to provide and/or pay for such interim housing shall be grounds for suspension of all-the rental unit registration held bys the registration holder has in the City.